ZoubidaLotfi/databricks-genie-agents-product-teardown/research/day-1-product-discovery-research.md

 - Initial product and architecture research

 The assumptions register preserves the hypotheses established before the benchmark and records which ones were eventually supported, rejected, or left untested.

+## Research conclusion

+The discovery phase helped narrow the teardown from a broad AI analytics project into a focused test of **reliability and trust in Genie**.

+The key decisions were:

+- Use Wanderbricks as the business scenario.
+- Focus on bookings, cancellations, payments, and ratings.
+- Treat revenue carefully because no approved definition was available.
+- Compare Genie with a dashboard baseline.
+- Evaluate both technical correctness and business meaning.
+- Exclude adoption, refusal behavior, and long-term maintenance from the formal scope.

+This gave the later benchmark a clear focus:

+> **Can Genie make business analysis more flexible without losing reliability and trust?**